glynawe/Vanilla/vanilla.md

 INTEGER literals have the type `int`.
 WORD literals have type `word`.
 BYTE literals have the type `byte`.
 FLOAT literals have the type `float`.
 STRING literals  are anonymous immutable variables of type `[]byte`.
 A string literal's array has an additional element at the end containing `'\0'`.

 BYTE, WORD and INTEGER literals are distinct.
 BYTE literals are either integer literals with the suffix `X` or character literals in single quotes.
 The range of BYTE literals is 0X to 255X.
 The range of WORD literals is 0 to `maxword`.
-WORD literals are integer literals with the suffix `L`.
+WORD literals are integer literals with the suffix `LOWER`.

 # Lexical Elements